 FAQ

-Yes — Tokyo now has several halal-certified ramen restaurants.
-Popular options include Naritaya in Asakusa, Ayam-Ya (with multiple locations), and Honolu in Azabu-Juban.
+- Yes — Tokyo now has several halal-certified ramen restaurants.
+Popular options include Naritaya in Asakusa, Ayam-Ya (with multiple locations), and Honolu Premier in Asakusa.
 The scene has grown significantly, and you can find halal ramen in most major tourist areas.

 Plan your halal ramen adventure in Tokyo